 Correct Your Wheel Alignment

 It is your suspension’s job to suspend the car’s unsprung mass and to get the best possible traction out of your tires as you accelerate, brake, and turn.
-The effectiveness of this entire system hinges on something called suspension geometry.
+The effectiveness of this entire system hinges on something called suspension geometry, which refers to the geometric arrangement of all the components in your suspension system.

 When you lower your ride height and ground clearance, it also changes the alignment of your wheels.
 This has a ripple effect which throws off your suspension geometry.
 The best way to correct this is by using adjustable control arms.